Skip to main content

 What is the % of the Class with a scholarship and what is the average award?

-Around 40% of the EMFin Class receive a scholarship.
-The average award is 10% of the tuition fees.
+Around 40% of the INSEAD Executive Master in Finance class receives a scholarship, with an average award covering about 10% of the tuition fees.

 What is the fee payment schedule?